-BistroMD was founded by Dr. Caroline Cederquist and husband Ed Cederquist.
-Dr. Cederquist is a board certified and experienced in the field of weight loss.
+BistroMD is the diabetic meal program to help you lose weight.
+It was founded by Dr. Caroline Cederquist and husband Ed Cederquist.
+Dr. Cederquist is a board-certified and experienced in the field of weight loss.
 Husband, Ed Cederquist, is a renowned foodie and committed to utilizing the freshest and highest quality ingredients for each meal.

-A team of dietitians and chefs ensure balanced and flavorful meals designed for weight loss and diabetic management.
-Each meal supplies 1,100 to 1,400 calories daily with 40 to 50 percent total caloric intake from adequate protein, 20 to 25 percent of calories from healthy fats, and 30 to 35 percent from complex carbohydrates.
+A team of Registered Dietitians and chefs ensure balanced and flavorful meals designed for weight loss and diabetic management.
+Each meal supplies 1,100 to 1,400 calories daily, in which are balanced in fiber, lean protein, and healthy fat.

 With the bistroMD diabetic program, meals supply 25 net grams of carbs or less and snacks supply 15 or less.
 Meals and snacks also deliver adequate protein.
 Eating these meals and snacks every 3 to 4 hours helps control blood sugars.
 It also helps prevent metabolism from slowing down and keep hunger stable.

-Diabetic-friendly options include a caramelized mushroom and onion frittata,, sliced ham with mustard maple sauce, and southwest bison meatloaf with smoky tomato glaze.
+Diabetic-friendly options are also abundant.
+Enjoy a caramelized mushroom and onion frittata, sliced ham with mustard maple sauce, and southwest bison meatloaf with smoky tomato glaze.
 Truly, diabetic-friendly meals have never been so flavorful or convenient!